3D Digital Twins, IoT, and the Future of Decarbonization

 3D Digital Twins and IoT Advantages

-Digital twins offer another layer of interface by mapping this data onto a realistic 3D digital model of the building providing a much more intuitive ‘at a glance’ view of power consumption.
+Digital twins have many benefits; one of them is that they offer another layer of interface by mapping this data onto a realistic 3D digital model of the building providing a much more intuitive ‘at a glance’ view of power consumption.
 Visualizations can also be added to show how energy is ‘flowing’ around the building.
 Energy being generated by the building through the use of EV panels and heat recovery systems and stored in batteries can also be displayed on the digital twin.